 - (TIP: if the meringue insides aren’t cooked to your personal preference, ie: under cooked, I’d recommend placing back into the oven for a further 10 minutes, only this time on a lower heat of 100C Fan).

 - Finally, dip the tip of the stick your bunny head will stick onto, into the melted white chocolate and press onto the back of the meringue.
-If you find it’s not sticking, using a teaspoon, dollop a little bit more white chocolate over the stick to coat both the meringue and stick.
+If you find it’s not sticking, using a teaspoon, dollop a little bit more white chocolate over the stick to coat both sides to help merge the two together.

 If you’ve been around here since October 2022, you’ll notice that I’ve actually shared similar recipes to these in previous ‘Quick & Easy’ blogposts (Halloween and Christmas to be precise).
 BUT, todays recipes do have slight differences from those as i do like to keep my content fresh and fun.
 Although, I didn’t want to change them drastically as the every bit of feedback I’ve had from those previous recipes was amazing.
 Therefore, I knew you guys would like and appreciate these!